posquit0/Awesome-CV/README.md

 If you have any questions, feel free to join me at [`#posquit0` on Freenode](irc://irc.freenode.net/posquit0) and ask away.
 Click [here](https://kiwiirc.com/client/irc.freenode.net/posquit0) to connect.

 Good luck!

+## See Also

+* [Awesome Identity](https://github.com/posquit0/hugo-awesome-identity) - A single-page Hugo theme to introduce yourself.